openstack/openstack-manuals/doc/config-reference/source/tables/nova-volumes.rst

    * - ``force_volumeutils_v1`` = ``False``
      - (Boolean) DEPRECATED: Force V1 volume utility class
    * - ``volume_attach_retry_count`` = ``10``
-     - (Integer) The number of times to retry to attach a volume
+     - (Integer) Volume attach retry count

+       The number of times to retry to attach a volume.
+This option is used to avoid incorrectly returned no data when the system is under load.
+Volume attachment is retried until success or the given retry count is reached.
+To prepare the Hyper-V node to be able to attach to volumes provided by cinder you must first make sure the Windows iSCSI initiator service is running and started automatically.

+       Possible values:

+       * Positive integer values (Default: 10).

+       Related options:

+       * Time interval between attachment attempts is declared with volume_attach_retry_interval option.
    * - ``volume_attach_retry_interval`` = ``5``
+     - (Integer) Volume attach retry interval

-     - (Integer) Interval between volume attachment attempts, in seconds
+       Interval between volume attachment attempts, in seconds.

+       Possible values:

+       * Time in seconds (Default: 5).

+       Related options:

+       * This options is meaningful when volume_attach_retry_count is greater than 1.

+       * The retry loop runs with volume_attach_retry_count and volume_attach_retry_interval configuration options.
    * - **[libvirt]**
      -
    * - ``glusterfs_mount_point_base`` = ``$state_path/mnt``